Chhichhore

 Principal photography commenced in September 2018.
-Chhichhore was released on 6 September 2019, receiving widespread critical and commercial acclaim for its direction, storyline, dialogues, humour, performances of the ensemble cast, social message, and portrayal of hostel life in Indian colleges.
+Chhichhore was released on 6 September 2019, receiving positive reviews from critics.
 Earning ₹215 crores (₹2150 million/$28 million) worldwide to emerge as a blockbuster, it went on to receive the National Film Award for Best Feature Film in Hindi at the 67th National Film Awards announced in 2021.
 It also received five nominations at the 65th Filmfare Awards – Best Film, Best Director for Tiwari, Best Story, Best Dialogue and Best Editing.
-This was Rajput's last theatrical release before his demise.
+It marks Rajput's penultimate film appearance before his death on 14 June 2020.

 Plot

-Anirudh "Anni" Pathak is a divorced middle-aged man living with his teenage son Raghav Pathak, an aspiring engineer, who is awaiting the results of his entrance examination in the hope of enrolling in the Indian Institute of Technology.
+Anirudh "Anni" Pathak is a divorced middle-aged man living with his teenage son, Raghav Pathak, an aspiring engineer, who is awaiting the results of his entrance examination in the hope of enrolling in National College of Technology.
 On the eve of the results, Anni gifts Raghav a bottle of champagne, promising him that they will celebrate his success together, unaware that Raghav is under intense pressure.
 The bottle of champagne only fuels Raghav's worries as to what will happen if he does not make it.
-The next day, while checking the results at his friend's apartment, Raghav finds out that he has not qualified for IIT-JEE exam results and, afraid of being called a "loser", he deliberately slips off the balcony to commit suicide, but survives, although in a fatal state.
-Anni rushes to the hospital where he tries to comfort his ex-wife Maya Pathak.
-She blames Anni for not noticing how much pressure Raghav was in.
-Dr. Sunit Dev "S. D." Kasbekar informs Maya and Anni that Raghav's condition is deteriorating as Raghav does not have the will to live.
+The next day, while checking the results at his friend's apartment, Raghav finds out that he has not qualified for the IIT-JEE exam results and, afraid of being called a "loser", he deliberately slips off the balcony to commit suicide, but survives, although in a fatal state.
+Anni rushes to the hospital where he tries to comfort his ex-wife, Maya Pathak.
+She blames Anni for not noticing how much pressure Raghav was under.
+Dr. Sunit Dev "S. D." Kasbekar informs Maya and Anni that Raghav's condition is deteriorating, as Raghav lacks the will to live.
 Realizing that his son is afraid of being called a "loser", Anni, who stumbles upon pictures of his college days, begins to recount the tales of his time in college in an attempt to rekindle hope in Raghav, who he wants to believe that his father, too, was once a "loser".

-During the recount, the story flashes back to 1992 when it was his first day of college at the National College of Technology campus.
+During the recount, the story flashes back to 1992, when it was his first day of college at the National College of Technology campus.
 Anni is allotted a room in Hostel 4 a.k.a.
 "H4", which is famous for housing "losers".
 The occupants of H4 have earned this tag for numerous unknown reasons, one of them being the poorest quality of mess food on the entire campus.
-Dissatisfied, he applies to change his hostel block although a clerk informs him that his application might take time.
-Meanwhile, a senior H4 student Gurmeet "Sexa" Singh Dhillon pokes Anni in the butt the first time they meet, but they soon become friends, with Anni describing Sexa as a hyper-sexual senior who was obsessed with pornography all the time.
+Dissatisfied, he applies to change his hostel block, although a clerk informs him that his application might take time.
+Meanwhile, a senior H4 student, Gurmeet "Sexa" Singh Dhillon, pokes Anni in the butt the first time they meet.
+Anni was also thinking about the rumors of H4, which really weren't true, and got to notice the seniors, including Sexa, having harmless fun.
+Still, they soon became friends, with Anni describing Sexa as a hyper-sexual senior who was obsessed with pornography all the time.